-Dr. Jeffrey Kerr specializes in pediatric neurology.
-Patient reviews placed him at an average of 4.0 stars out of 5.
+Dr. Jeffrey Kerr is a specialist in pediatric neurology.
+The average patient rating for Dr. Kerr is 4.0 stars out of 5.
 United Healthcare Compass, Blue Cross/Blue Shield, and Blue Choice are among the insurance carriers that Dr. Kerr accepts.
-Dr. Kerr is a graduate of Texas A & M Health Science Center College of Medicine.
+Dr. Kerr studied medicine at Texas A & M Health Science Center College of Medicine.
 Dr. Kerr has received professional recognition including the following: Texas Super Doctors.
-He is professionally affiliated with Seton Healthcare Family.
+He is affiliated with Seton Healthcare Family.

-Dr. Lakshmi Mukundan's medical specialty is neurology (brain & spinal cord disease).
-Before performing her residency at a hospital affiliated with the University of Texas Health Science Center at San Antonio, Dr. Mukundan attended Kilpauk Medical College for medical school.
-Dr. Mukundan accepts Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
-She is professionally affiliated with Cedar Park Regional Medical Center.
+Dr. Lakshmi Mukundan's specialty is neurology (brain & spinal cord disease).
+She honors Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
+She attended medical school at Kilpauk Medical College.
+Dr. Mukundan trained at a hospital affiliated with the University of Texas Health Science Center at San Antonio for her residency.
+Dr. Mukundan is professionally affiliated with Cedar Park Regional Medical Center.

 Conditions / Treatments

 Medicare Patient Insurance Eligibility

 Neurology is the study of the brain and nervous system, including the spinal cord and nerves.
 Disorders of the nervous system can affect many parts of the body, and a neurological exam must be quite thorough.
 A neurologist examining a new patient will check for any issues with: